Algal blooms and lake closures

 Our lakes have a dual purpose.
 Designed not only for recreation and to provide a beautiful focal point, they also play an important role in cleaning stormwater.

 Big concrete stormwater drains built in the 1960s and 1970s were designed to rapidly move rainwater away from our homes and streets and into our lakes.
-The lakes trap the pollutants carried by the stormwater and run-off and prevent them travelling into the Murrumbidgee River.
+The lakes then trap the pollutants carried by the stormwater and run-off and prevent them travelling downstream into the Murrumbidgee River and the wider Murray-Darling Basin.

-They do a good job, particularly during major rain events when large amounts of pollutants, nutrients and sediment are washed into the stormwater system.
+Our lakes do a good job of protecting the river, particularly during major rain events when large amounts of pollutants, nutrients and sediment are washed into the stormwater system.
 However, over time and particularly after heavy rain, the build-up affects water quality and lakes may be closed.

 Get more information about blue-green algae, monitoring, lake closures and alerts on the TCCS website.